spatie/laravel-activitylog/docs/advanced-usage/batch-logs.md

 LogBatch::endBatch();
 ```

 Doing this would allow all the activities within this batch to log together as described.
-This helps ensure those non-explict actions like the cascade delete of the book get captured too.
+This helps ensure those non-explicit actions like the cascade delete of the book get captured too.

 ## Retrieve Activities by batch

 Once the batch is closed, if you save the batch's UUID, then you can retrieve all activities related to that batch.
-Simply do this by using the `Activity::whereBatchUuid($batchUuid)` lookup scope.
+Do this by using the `Activity::whereBatchUuid($batchUuid)` lookup scope.

 For example:
 ```php